-This month we look at a 5 unit multi-family property that sold in the Glebe last month, and we have compared this to 6 unit building that recently sold in Hintonburg.
+This month we look at a 5 unit multi-family property that sold in the Glebe, we've compared this to 6 unit building that sold in Hintonburg.

 Smaller investment properties with 2-4 units:

 There has been a total of 178 smaller buildings sold this year, versus 175 that sold last year, so not much change in the number of sales.

 The average price for a smaller building, which includes Duplex, Triplex and Fourplex's...is $519,352.
 The average price is down by 2.6%.

 Smaller buildings are taking 38 days to sell and sellers' are getting 96% of their list price.